burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 There are two important things about variadic templates:

-**First thing:** In the variadic template for ellipses <`...`> you can put spaces anywhere around it.
+**First thing:** In the variadic template for ellipses token <`...`> you can put spaces anywhere around it.
 Construction <`...`> is used for various purposes in the context of variadic templates which we will look at next.

 **Second thing:** The only way to get the next template argument is to recursively call a function whose template parameters are specified as `<TExtractType, RestTypes...>` via specifying some parameters in the usual way and some parameters via **unpack construction** (see below).